 4. Consider the cost.

-If you require your bridesmaids to purchase their dresses, please be cognizant of the cost-especially, if you require them to wear a specific dress.
+If you require your bridesmaids to purchase their dresses, please be cognizant of the cost--especially, if you require them to wear a specific dress.
 Let's be honest, all of your bridesmaids may not share your sense of style.
 So when requiring your bridesmaid to purchase a specific dress, please consider the cost of the dress because it very well could be worn only once in her life.
+If you're clueless about where to start searching for affordable bridesmaid dresses, David's Bridal has a great collection of stylish bridesmaid dresses in a variety of colors under $100.

 5. Pony Up

-I know this will be a controversial suggestion, but I am going to go ahead and say it anyway-offer to pay for the dress, especially if you're requiring your bridesmaids to wear a specific dress.
+I know this will be a controversial suggestion, but I am going to go ahead and say it anyway--offer to pay for the dress, especially if you're requiring your bridesmaids to wear a specific dress.
 Yes, I said it, pay for the dress!
 I know, this is clearly not a requirement, but your bridesmaids will LOVE you if you do.
 Let's face it, it can get expensive being a bridesmaid.
 Between the dress, shoes, hair, make-up and the bridal and/or bachelorette parties, it can all start to add up.
 So if you have the means, make all your bridesmaids happy and offer to pay for the dress.
+Again, check out David's Bridal's collection of bridesmaid dresses under $100 if you're looking for affordable stylish options--you can thank me later!

 6. What not to say.